Marker-Inc-Korea/AutoRAG/docs/source/nodes/retrieval/retrieval.md

 # 2. Retrieval

 ### 🔎 **Definition**
 The retrieval process involves using queries to fetch relevant content, identifiers (IDs), and scores from a corpus.
-This is a fundamental operation in information retrieval systems, where the aim is to find the most relevant information based on the user's query.
+This is a fundamental operation in RAG, where the aim is to find the most relevant information based on the user's query.

 ## 🔢 **Parameters**

 ### **Overview**
-This document serves as a guide for configuring parameters, strategies, and the `Config.yaml` file for various nodes within a system.
-It focuses particularly on the query expansion node but also provides insights applicable to other nodes.
+This document serves as a guide for configuring parameters, strategies, and the YAML file for various nodes within a system.

 ### **Node Parameters**
 **Top_k**
-- **Description**: The `top_k` parameter is utilized at the node level to define the top 'k' results to be considered or processed further.
-This parameter is critical in scenarios where only a subset of the best results is required from a larger set.
+- **Description**: The `top_k` parameter is utilized at the node level to define the top 'k' results to be retrieved from corpus.

-### **Strategy**
+### **Strategy Parameters**
-#### **Key Parameters**:
 1. **Metrics**:
    - **Types**: `retrieval_f1`, `retrieval_recall`, `retrieval_precision`
    ```{admonition} Purpose